riz1ash786/web-apis-code-quiz/README.md

 ## Acceptance Criteria - Checklist

-- the quiz starts when the start button is clicked and clears the content to initialise the fist question and response options for the user.
+- the quiz starts when the start button is clicked and clears the content to initialise the first question and response options for the user.

 - The timer also starts when the user commences the quiz and is displayed throughout the quiz